UbiquityDotNET/Llvm.NET/docfx/articles/Samples/Kaleidoscope-ch3.md

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#VisitExpression)]

 VisitExpression() will create a value for the left most 'Atom' and then use that with the operator and right hand side value for the next expression.
 The left hand side is updated based on the result of each operation so that once all operations in the expression are evaluated the `lhs` variable retains the result value for the entire expression.
 Each operator result is generated through the private utility method EmitBinaryOperator().

 EmitBinaryOperator is responsible for generating the LLVM IR representation of a binary operator.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#EmitBinaryOperator)]

 The process of transforming the operator starts by generating an LLVM IR Value from the right-hand side parse tree.
 A simple switch statement based on the token type of the operator is used to generate the actual LLVM IR instruction(s) for the operator.

 LLVM has strict rules on the operators and their values for the IR, in particular the types of the operands must be identical and, usually must also match the type of the result.
 For the Kaleidoscope language that's easy to manage as it only supports one data type.
 Other languages might need to insert additional conversion logic as part of emitting the operators.

 The Generation of the IR instructions uses the current InstructionBuilder and the [RegisterName](xref:Llvm.NET.Values.ValueExtensions.RegisterName``1(``0,System.String)) extension method to provide a name for the result in LLVM IR.
 The name helps with readability of the IR when generated in the textual form of LLVM IR assembly.
 A nice feature of LLVM is that it will automatically handle duplicate names by appending a value to the name automatically so that generators don't need to keep track of the names to ensure uniqueness.

-The `Less` operator uses a floating point Unordered less than IR instruction followed by an integer to float cast to translate the
-LLVM IR i1 result into a floating point value needed by Kaleidoscope.
+The `Less` operator uses a floating point Unordered less than IR instruction followed by an integer to float cast to translate the LLVM IR i1 result into a floating point value needed by Kaleidoscope.

 The `^` operator for exponentiation uses the `llvm.pow.f64` intrinsic to perform the exponentiation as efficiently as the back-end generator can.

 ### Function Declarations
 Function declaration is performed on prototypes for the function.
 This includes External function declarations as well as the prototype portion of a function definition.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#FunctionDeclarations)]

 An external declarations has just the prototype so the visitor for those simply extracts the signature prototype to visit and returns.
 The function prototype visitor uses a private utility GetOrDeclareFunction to get an existing function or declare a new one.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#GetOrDeclareFunction)]

 GetOrDeclareFunction() will first attempt to get an existing function and if found returns that function.
 Otherwise it creates a function signature type then adds a function to the module with the given name and signature and adds the parameter names to the function.
 In LLVM the signature only contains type information and no names, allowing for sharing the same signature for completely different functions.

 ### Function Definition
-Functions with bodies (e.g. not just a declaration to a function defined elsewhere) are handled via the VisitFunctionDefinition()
+Functions with bodies (e.g. not just a declaration to a function defined elsewhere) are handled via the VisitFunctionDefinition() Method.
-Method.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#VisitFunctionDefinition)]

 VisitFunctionDefinition() simply extracts the function prototype from the parse tree node and processes that to produce a Function declaration.
 The declaration and the expression representing the body of the function is then passed to the private DefineFunction that does the real work of defining the function.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#DefineFunction)]

 DefineFunctio() first tests to see that the function is a declaration (e.g. does not have a body) as Kaleidoscope doesn't support any sort of overloaded functions.

 The generation of a function starts by constructing a basic block for the entry point of the function and attaches the InstructionBuilder to the end of that block.
 (It's empty so it is technically at the beginning but placing it at the end it will track the end position as new instructions are added so that each instruction added will go on the end of the block).
-At this point there will only be the one entry block as the language doesn't have support for control flow.
+At this point there will only be the one entry block as the language doesn't yet have support for control flow.
 (That is introduced in [Chapter 5](Kaleidoscope-ch5.md))

 The NamedValues map is cleared and each of the parameters is mapped in the NamedValues map to its argument value in IR.
 The body of the function is visited to produce an LLVM Value.
 The visiting will, in turn add instructions, and possibly new blocks, as needed to represent the expression in proper execution order.

 If generating the body results in an error, then the function is removed from the parent and null is returned.
 This allows the user to define the function again.

 Finally, a return instruction is applied to return the result of the expression followed by a verification of the function to ensure internal consistency.
 (Generally the verify is not used in production releases as it is an expensive operation to perform on every function.
 But when building up a language generator it is quite useful to detect errors early.)

 ### Top Level Expression
 Top level expressions in Kaleidoscope are transformed into an anonymous function definition by the VisitTopLevelExpression visitor method.

 [!code-csharp[Main](../../../Samples/Kaleidoscope/Chapter3/CodeGenerator.cs#VisitTopLevelExpression)]

 This simply creates a new prototype with a unique name then uses that to declare and define a function with the expression as the body.
 This re-use of the GetOrDeclareFunction() and DefineFunction() helps keep the generation clean and makes future additions simpler.

 ## Examples